Agoric/documentation/main/zoe/guide/offer-safety.md

 If there are no rules or `give` is omitted, then you get a full refund of what you put in, fulfilling offer safety.
 It's just the case that you put in nothing, so you get back nothing.
-However, it may also be your lucky day; you *might* also get what you wanted, depending on whether your offer of nothing for it is accepted.
+However, you *might* also get what you wanted, depending on whether your offer of nothing for it is accepted.

 **What if there are no rules under `want`**